 Welcome to The Few, The Proud, The Forgotten.
 The purpose of this site is to help provide information about the toxic water contamination aboard U.S. Marine Corps Base Camp Lejeune.
 Please feel free to register, look around our site and ask questions.
 We invite you to visit our Discussion page.
 We have also recently completed a referenced time line of events for the first half of the toxic water contamination aboard Camp Lejeune.
 Please review this important document and compare it to prior “official” Marine Corps versions found on the page.

 The Agency for Toxic Substances and Disease Registry (ATSDR) is currently studying the effects of toxic exposure upon former residents of Camp Lejeune.
-Two separate water distribution systems aboard Camp Lejeune were found to be contaminated, the Tarawa Terrace and Hadnot Point water distribution systems.
-ATSDR has completed the water modeling for the Tarawa Terrace water distribution system and has determined the system was contaminated from June 1957 until 1 March 1987.
-The ATSDR water modeling for the Hadnot Point water distribution system is underway but has not been completed.
-Therefore, the beginning date of the contamination has not been determined for any of those areas that were historically served by the Hadnot Point water distribution system...
+Three separate water distribution systems aboard Camp Lejeune were found to be contaminated, the Hadnot Point, Tarawa Terrace and Holcomb Blvd water distribution systems.
+ATSDR has determined the systems was contaminated from January 1953 until 1 March 1987.
+ATSDR water modeling for these water distribution systems is complete.

 Historically, Midway Park, Berkeley Manor, and Paradise Point housing areas received their finished tap water from the Hadnot Point water system prior to 1972.
 After that date, these areas received their water from the Holcomb Boulevard water distribution system.
 Hospital Point and Hadnot Point (Main side) to include French creek received their finished water from the Hadnot Point water distribution system up until the contaminated wells were taken offline, contaminated water for these areas ceased in February of 1985.
 However, beginning 27 January 1985 through 4 February 1985, the Holcomb Boulevard water treatment plant was taken off line due to a generator fuel spill in the water system.
 Water was rerouted from the Hadnot Point water distribution system in order to supply water to Midway Park, Berkeley Manor, Paradise Point, and Watkins Village.
 The water furnished to these areas during the 9 day period was highly contaminated with VOCs.